ZTRdiamond/zanixon-wabot/README.md

 ## Create new command

-You can put the file everywhere inside `./commands/` folder
+You can put the file everywhere inside `./commands/` folder, with this system the command becomes more organized and neat. the `type` option specifies the category of the command so that commands are merged and more organized!

 ```javascript
 module.exports = {